Ceici92/CeciliasBlog/content/posts/RNN-1.md

 In this first part I will explain what I learned from it, and in a second part in the next post I will explain the lab I did on the same topic.

-# Part 1 : What is a Recurrent Normal Network

 (All the images used come from my teacher's presentation.)

 ## Presentation